The Great Gate of the Sultan Hasan Mosque, Cairo

 Description

-Also in the watercolor of Palazzo Butera, a crowd of people condenses on the street and in front of the stores, giving movement to the composition, enriching the monumental vision of the building, which nevertheless ends up prevailing.
-The large entrance door is embellished with a muqarnas decoration surmounted by a hemisphere and the two-color scheme that characterizes the walls, bringing back all the particularity of the decorative solutions.
+In the watercolour of Palazzo Butera, a crowd of people also gather on the street and in front of shops, thus giving movement to the composition and enriching the dominant and monumental presence of the building.
+The large entrance is decorated with muqarnas and is surmounted by a hemispherical dome.
+The bi-chromatic colour scheme that decorates and the the walls, is redolent of decorative Islamic traditions.